sgago/algomon/readme.md

 ```

 Trees and graphs have different terminology
-- Verticies are nodes in trees.
+- Vertices are nodes in trees.
-- Verticies are connected by edges.
+- Vertices are connected by edges.
-- Verticies connected by an edge are neighbors (children and parents in trees).
+- Vertices connected by an edge are neighbors (children and parents in trees).
 - Edges can be directed or undirected.
 Usually the edges are undirected.
-- Paths are sequences of verticies.
+- Paths are sequences of vertices.
 Cycles start and end at the same vertex.
 - A connected graph means every vertex is joined by a path to a vertex; otherwise, the graph is disconnected.

-Typically, graphs are stored via adjaceny lists or maps.
+Typically, graphs are stored via adjacency lists or maps.
 For example, this graph
 ```
     1
    / \